cowboy2718/Hertzsprung-Russell/README.md

 ### Background

-This package provides tools for visual exploration of stellar evolution data using the Hertzsprung-Russell diagram with differing data sets.
+This package provides tools for visual exploration of stellar data using the Hertzsprung-Russell diagram with two types of data sets.

 ### What is the Hertzsprung-Russell diagram